Sound artist · Composer · Music producer · DJ · Facilitator / Based in Europe

-Drawing inspiration from historical archives (such as witch trials and forgotten local histories), herbal knowledge, feminist and queer perspectives, and contemporary forms of exclusion, Nina creates projects that translate complex social themes into tactile, accessible, and poetic experiences.
-Her practice often takes the form of oracle decks, ritual games, zines, and site-specific participatory works designed for public gatherings as well as intimate reflection.
+Drawing on historical archives (such as witch trials and overlooked local histories), herbal knowledge, feminist and queer perspectives, and contemporary forms of exclusion, Nina translates complex social themes into tactile, accessible, and poetic experiences.
+These often take the form of oracle decks, ritual games, zines, and site-specific participatory works designed for both public gatherings and intimate reflection.

 Email: ninapiksel@gmail.com